bwcheung/react-resume/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # How to run
-Edit: Visit [https://bwcheung.com/](https://bwcheung.com/) for a updated version
+Edit: Visit [https://bwcheung.com/](https://bwcheung.com/) or [https://github.com/bwcheung/portfolio](https://github.com/bwcheung/portfolio) for a updated version